AIDELabAZ/LSMS-ISA_data_handbook/README.md

 ## Compiling the guide in Microsoft word

-   "nigeria_handbook.do" compiles the handbook in Microsoft word documents.
+   "nigeria_handbook.do" compiles the handbook in stata and produces Microsoft word documents.
 Find "nigeria_handbook.do" at `"C:\Users\"username"\git\lsms-isa_data_handbook\code\nigeria\nigeria_handbook.do"`.

-   You must first run the project.do file at the start of every session working with the "nigeria_handbook.do" file.
+   You must first run the "project.do" file at the start of every session working with the "nigeria_handbook.do" file.

-   To generate a chapter in the guide you will have to edit the "nigeria_handbook.do" in the "build handbook section".
-To select a chapter to generate you must remove the `*` in front of the chapter file path and then run the "nigeria_handbook.do".
-For instance to generate the chapter on constructing the area you must remove the `*` infront of   ```sh "$hndk/wave_2/area_construct", docx   ``` and then run "nigeria_handbook.do".
+   To generate a chapter in the guide open the "nigeria_handbook.do" and in the "build handbook section" edit and remove the `*` in front of the chapter file path.
+For instance to generate the chapter on constructing the area you must remove the `*` infront of   ```sh "$hndk/wave_2/area_construct", docx   ```

+   Then run "nigeria_handbook.do" to produce the chapter.
 Only one chapter may be generated during each run of "nigeria_handbook.do", so you must replace `*` on any chapter file paths which are not in use.

   ***The chapter on Yield must be run after all the other chapters have been run, but otherwise the order you run the other files in is not important.***